 Do Flaxman Librarians offer help with thesis research?

 Yes.
 We offer one-on-one research consultations for all your research needs and questions.
-We also visit Thesis classes in all SAIC programs to teach research skills.
-Please contact us at firstname.lastname@example.org to schedule an appointment.
+We also visit Thesis classes in SAIC programs to teach research skills.
+Please fill out this form to schedule an individual appointment.

-Please consult your Thesis Advisor for document and page layout requirements specific to your program, the library does not require a specific format.
+Please consult your Thesis/Project Advisor for document and page layout requirements specific to your program, the library does not require a specific format.
 You can view a generic, sample Thesis Title Page here.
-If you have questions about creating a bibliography for your thesis, or how to cite a particular source, please see a librarian and/or email email@example.com.
+If you have questions about creating a bibliography for your thesis, or how to cite a particular source, please see a librarian by emailing email@example.com or filling out this form to schedule an individual appointment.

-How do I submit my thesis to the Library?
+How do I submit my thesis/grad project to the Library?

-As of Spring 2019, all theses will be submitted digitally through Canvas.
-Please see instructions on the Thesis Submission page.
-If you need to be added to the thesis submission course for your degree, please contact the administrative director of your program.
+As of Spring 2019, all theses or grad projects will be submitted digitally through Canvas.
+Please see instructions on the Thesis/Grad Projects Submission page.
+If you need to be added to the Canvas submission course for your degree, please contact the administrative director of your program.

-What happens to my thesis after it is submitted in Canvas?
+What happens to my thesis/grad project after it is submitted in Canvas?

-1. Your thesis is approved by your Thesis Advisor and program.
-A thesis deposited with the library becomes part of a student's academic record.
+1. Your thesis/grad project is approved by your Thesis/Project Advisor and program.
+A thesis/grad project deposited with the library becomes part of a student's academic record.
 No changes may be made to a thesis after uploaded into Canvas.

 2. Once approved, Flaxman Library staff download your thesis from Canvas.